-Business unit GHG emissions source 1 GHG emissions level scope Data source & collection process Data collection unit Uncertainty (description) All business units combined SSE & SEC Cars (petrol and diesel) Scope 3 Claims made through expenses system for business purposes using employees own cars or car ownership scheme (COS) cars.
+BUSINESS UNIT GHG EMISSIONS SOURCE GHG EMISSIONS LEVEL SCOPE DATA SOURCE & COLLECTION PROCESS DATA COLLECTION UNIT UNCERTAINTY (description) All business units combined SSE & SEC Cars (petrol and diesel) Scope 3 Claims made through expenses system for business purposes using employees own cars or car ownership scheme (COS) cars.
 The mileage relates to the date the miles were claimed.
-The mileage claim data is uploaded into TM1 expense system.
-Distances are in miles and converted to km (using 1.609 conversion factor). km Generation Fuel purchased - coal, oil, gas and biomass for generation of electricity Scope 3 Fuel purchased during the financial year (coal, oil, gas and biomass) is measured through meters and weight tickets and converted into kWh using standard industry recognised conversion factors or supplier specific factors. kWh Fuel purchased (coal and oil) may not necessarily be used in the year or reporting as there are onsite storage for these fuels.
+The mileage claim data is run through the Harmony system.
+Distances are in miles and converted to km (using 1.609 conversion factor). km Generation Fuel purchased - gas, oil and biomass for generation of electricity Scope 3 Fuel purchased during the financial year (gas, oil and biomass) is measured through meters and weight tickets and converted into kWh using standard industry recognised conversion factors or supplier specific factors. kWh Fuel purchased (diesel and oil) may not necessarily be used in the year, or in the reporting period, as there are on-site storage facilities for these fuels.
 Retail Gas sold to customers Scope 3 Gas volumes are based on settlements data published by Xoserve.
 SSE receives an allocation of the settlements data based on the total amount of gas used by the local distribution zone based on its portfolio of customers.
-This number covers both domestic and business customers (industrial and commercial).
+This number covers both domestic (for the island of Ireland) and business customers (industrial and commercial) for Great Britain and the island of Ireland.
 The carbon emissions are calculated by taking the scope 3 gas sold to customers figure and applying the carbon dioxide conversion factor provided by BEIS reporting guidelines.
-Millions therms In line with gas settlement industry standard, gas reported contains a portion of unidentified gas supplied.
+Million terms In line with gas settlement industry standard, gas reported contains a portion of unidentified gas supplied.
 This is to ensure total supply matches demand for the UK gas delivery.

-Business unit GHG emissions source 1 GHG emissions level scope Data source & collection process Data collection unit Uncertainty (description) Transmission and distribution losses for electricity use Electricity use in non- operational buildings Scope 3 This is the transmission and distribution losses (the energy loss that occurs getting the electricity to SSE non-operational buildings from the power plant) associated with the electricity consumed by SSE's non-operational buildings (offices, depots, call centres).
+BUSINESS UNIT GHG EMISSIONS SOURCE GHG EMISSIONS LEVEL SCOPE DATA SOURCE & COLLECTION PROCESS DATA COLLECTION UNIT UNCERTAINTY (description) Transmission and distribution losses for electricity use Electricity use in non-operational buildings Scope 3 This is the transmission and distribution losses (the energy loss that occurs getting the electricity to SSE non-operational buildings from the power plant) associated with the electricity consumed by SSE's non-operational buildings (offices, depots, call centres).
 This figure is calculated by taking the scope 2 electricity consumption figure for non-operational buildings and applying a carbon dioxide conversion factor provided by BEIS reporting guidelines. kWh Transmission and distribution losses for electricity use Electricity use in substations Scope 3 This is the transmission and distribution losses (the energy loss that occurs getting the electricity to SHE Transmission, SEPD and SHEPD substations from the power plant) associated with the electricity consumed in SHE Transmission, SEPD and SHEPD substations.
-This figure is calculated by taking the scope 2 substation electricity consumption and applying a carbon dioxide conversion factor provided by BEIS reporting guidelines. kWh

-Business unit GHG emissions source 1 GHG emissions level scope Data source & collection process Data collection unit Uncertainty (description) Transmission Losses (National Grid) Scope 3 When transferring power across the SHE Transmission System, some of the power is 'lost' known as 'Transmission Losses'.
+This figure is calculated by taking the scope 2 substation electricity consumption and applying a carbon dioxide conversion factor provided by BEIS reporting guidelines. kWh Transmission Losses (National Grid) Scope 3 When transferring power across the SHE Transmission System, some of the power is 'lost' known as 'Transmission Losses'.
 Figures for transmission losses are calculated using standard transmission losses guidance (produced by Elexon) to compute the losses in the transmission system.
 This data is reported by National Grid as the system operator.
 They report this figure for the period of July to June to SSE for its assets.
 The figure is for the previous financial year as a result of the timing of the data capture process.
-This means for the financial year 1 April 2018 to 31 March 2019 the data will be based on the previous financial year July 2017 to June 2018.
+This means for the financial year 1 April 2020 to 31 March 2021 the data will be based on the previous financial year July 2019 to June 2020.
 The data is verified by an independent third party, WSP, for National Grid. kWh Based on industry standards for transmission losses